YattaSolutions/de.yatta.ide-intruders-game/de.yatta.softwarevendor.demo/de.yatta.softwarevendor.demo.product/README.txt

 How to start the demo

 1. Extract the .zip file (if you haven't already)
-2. Open the extracted folder and run eclipse.exe
+2. Open the extracted folder and run YattaCheckoutDemo
 3. "Launch" demo with the default directory or choose a custom one